TBozz35/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago: This file create a script that removes all letters c and C from input.
 21. esreveR: This file write a script that reverse its input.
 22. DJ Cut Killer: This file write a script that displays all users and their home directories, sorted by users.
+23. Empty casks make the most noise: This file wite a command that finds all empty files and directories in the current directory and all sub-directories.